phillycc/phillycc.github.io/_posts/2016-12-01-notes-viewer.md

 ![Notes Viewer]({{ "/images/" | append: page.img_large | prepend: site.baseurl | prepend: site.url  }})

 ### Coolest app features
 Users can search patient notes data in a variety of ways (e.g., date range, keyword, column sorting).
-Note details for each record are inside panels that can be expanded or collapsed all at once or individually.
-A member on the team built the API that I used to access the data.
+Patient note details for each record are stored inside Bootstrap panels that can be expanded or collapsed all at once or individually.
+A team member built the REST API that I used to access the data.

 ### Biggest accomplishments
-Building it from scratch in 3 weeks with no design or functionality requirements and making it appear as an integral part of the parent software.
-Customizing a javascript date-range-picker to appear seamless with the UI and filtering JSON data for the chosen date range was also a lot of fun.
+* Built from scratch in 3 weeks with no design or functionality requirements
+* Customized a javascript date-range-picker to appear seamless with the UI
+* Made this AngularJS app look like an integral part of the C# parent software

 ### Technologies used
 * HTML5/CSS2/3